 TextileArtist.org: What initially attracted you to textiles as a medium?
 How was your imagination captured?

-‘Colouring’ by stitching added many new possibilities.
-Suddenly, not only could I choose the colour of the thread, but I could also choose the way it was stitched on canvas to better suit the ink marks.
-This strategy also allowed me to easily change the positioning of the coloured parts of the drawings or even delete them if I did not like the result.
+Colouring by stitching opened up many new possibilities.
+I could choose the colour and material of the thread, but also the way it was stitched on canvas to better suit the ink marks.

 What or who were your early influences and how has your life/upbringing influenced your work?

-I grew up in a very creative family which gave me lots of artistic inputs.
-The message I got from my parents since childhood was that money spent on art exhibitions, concerts, books, catalogues, paints, brushes and paper was always well spent.
-And colours, brushes and canvases were indeed always present in our home.
+II grew up in a creative family which gave me lots of artistic inputs.
+The message I got from my parents since childhood was that money spent on books, art exhibitions, pencils and brushes was always well spent.
+And colours and brushes were indeed always present in our home.

-Textiles and threads were also present in my family, as both my mother and grandmother sewed their own dresses and clothes for us as kids.
+My grandfather was good in reproducing the works of great painters.
+My mother enjoyed painting for many years, and my sister has always engaged with different forms of artistic expression.
+Textiles and threads were also present in my family, as both my mother and grandmother enjoyed to sew their own dresses, as well as clothes for us as kids.

 My first approach with needlework was not positive.
 In elementary school, I protested the fact that, as a girl, I was automatically assigned to embroidery.
-I became the only girl to join the boys in wood making as a result.
+I became the only girl to join the boys in wood making.

 Phases of creation